Eliana (television host): Television career

 Banana Split appeared on the TV show Qual é a Música? and Eliana made such an impression on host Silvio Santos that he invited her to take a screen test.
 She accepted and, in 1991, eighteen-year-old Eliana hosted her first program, Festolândia.
 She was studying psychology at Centro Universitário das Faculdades Metropolitanas Unidas (FMU) at the same time.
 Two months after the show's debut, Festolândia went off the air because of low viewership.
-Eliana begged Santos for another chance; he obliged and allowed her to present sketches on the TV show Sessão Desenho.
+Eliana begged Santos for another chance; he obliged and allowed her to present sketches on the TV show Sessão Padrão.
 During the show Eliana became known as Eliana dos dedinhos because of her popular song Os Dedinhos.
 Eliana was now a third-year psychology student at FMU.

 Rather than continue her studies, Eliana chose an artistic career.
 At the age of 20, she hosted her third program Bom Dia & Cia.
 This children's program included sketches, the doll Melocoton, and the robot Flitz.
 The show was a success and spawned several albums and licensed products.
 Eliana became a millionaire.
 When Angélica left the Sistema Brasileiro de Televisão (SBT) in 1996, 23-year-old Eliana began to host TV Animal—a kids show about animals and fauna.

-After successfully hosting TV Animal, Eliana wanted to present a program for the whole Brazilian family but was not able to arrive at an agreement with Santos.
+After successfully hosting TV Animal, Eliana wanted to present a program for the entire Brazilian family but was not able to reach an agreement with Santos.
 She decided to sign a contract with Rede Record, where she would be able to pursue new interests and host a Sunday program.
 Eliana was strongly criticized for her decision to leave the second largest broadcasting company in the nation to work for the third largest.

 Eliana launched her new program, Eliana & Alegria, on October 12, 1998.
 On this show she presented cartoons, acted in sketches, had musical guests, and had educational segments.
 She and her team made Eliana & Alegria a great success (the program was number one with audiences).
-The show reached its peak thanks to the popularity of Pokémon that was aired inside of the show.
+The show reached its peak thanks to the popularity of Pokémon that was aired inside the show.
 In 1999 Eliana launched another program, Eliana no Parque, which was broadcast on Sundays.
 It featured competitions between middle schools.
 In 2000 the program went off the air and Eliana was promised a new program.
 One year later she started a weekday preteen-oriented show in the afternoon which targeted mostly to girls.
 The show had musical guests, comedy sketches, and shows like Sabrina, the Teenage Witch and Clueless.
 The show was well received.

 In 2005 she decided to leave children's shows and host a show for the whole family—the variety show Tudo é Possível.
-Tudo é Possível had segments based on reality shows like Wife Swap and was a hit on Sunday afternoons at Record.
+Everything is Possible had segments based on reality shows like Wife Swap and was a hit on Sunday afternoons at Record.

 On August 30, 2009, she began hosting Eliana back at SBT.

+On April 2024, Eliana announced her departure from SBT and in June she signed a contract with TV Globo to host The Masked Singer Brasil.